ESL Frequently Asked Questions

 We do our very best to ensure students only speak English.
 All of our supervised programs are in English and when assigning rooms, students are placed with campers not of their mother tongue when possible.
 All meals, signs and activities are in English.
 We do our very best to fully immerse the students in the culture and the English language.

-What is included in the Tuition Fees for 2018?
+What is included in the tuition fees for 2020?

-The 4 Week “All Inclusive" ESL Summer Camp fee of $5,600 CAD consists of:
+The “All Inclusive” ESL Summer Camp Program consists of:

 - 110 hours of ESL language instruction